MondoPower/mondo-cmsep-dashboard/README.md

 #### Debugging

-- Add any debug console logs in the code using the `console.debug` function.
+- Add any debug console logs in the code using the `console.debug` function instead of `console.log`.
 This way, they can be toggled on/off using the browser native "Verbose/Debug" level.

 ### Production

-1. Run `bun run build` to generate the production files in `./dist` folder
+1. Run `bun run build` to generate the production files in `./dist/prod` folder
    - Alternatively, `pnpm run build` or `npm run build`

 2. To push code to production, merge the working branch into `main`.
 A Github Actions workflow will run tagging that version with an incremented [semver](https://semver.org/)) tag.
 Once pushed, the production code will be auto loaded from [jsDelivr CDN](https://www.jsdelivr.net/).